gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 ####Configure GPG in GitKraken

 Once you have GPG installed on your machine, you will need to configure GitKraken to use GPG.
-Launch GitKraken Client and navigate to Preferences → GPG Preferences.
+Launch GitKraken Desktop and navigate to Preferences → GPG Preferences.

 <img src="/wp-content/uploads/gpg-preferences.png" srcset="/wp-content/uploads/gpg-preferences@2x.png 2x" class="img-bordered img-responsive center">

 + **Signing Key:** This dropdown list will contain all of your local keys.
-Select the key you wish GitKraken Client to use when signing your commits and annotated tags. **If this list is blank you can try the following troubleshoots:**
+Select the key you wish GitKraken Desktop to use when signing your commits and annotated tags. **If this list is blank you can try the following troubleshoots:**
     * You may need to configure the GPG Program setting first.
-    + If you installed GPG while GitKraken Client was open, you may need to fully close GitKraken Client and re-launch it.
+    + If you installed GPG while GitKraken Desktop was open, you may need to fully close GitKraken Desktop and re-launch it.

 + **GPG Program:** This is the location of where GPG is installed on your local machine.
-If GPG is on your path, GitKraken Client should automatically detect the GPG program.
-However, it is possible to have multiple installations of GPG so you can specify which one GitKraken Client should point to by using the <button class='button button--primary button--ui button--nolink'><span style='color:#E9EEFF;'>Browse</span></button> button.
+If GPG is on your path, GitKraken Desktop should automatically detect the GPG program.
+However, it is possible to have multiple installations of GPG so you can specify which one GitKraken Desktop should point to by using the <button class='button button--primary button--ui button--nolink'><span style='color:#E9EEFF;'>Browse</span></button> button.

 <img src="/wp-content/uploads/gpg-browse-button.png" srcset="/wp-content/uploads/gpg-browse-button.png 2x" class="img-bordered img-responsive center">

  If you do not know where GPG is installed on your local machine, launch a terminal and enter: `which gpg` for Mac & Linux.
 On Windows, use: `where gpg`

-+ **Sign Commits by Default:** Enabling this checkbox will have GitKraken Client sign any commit you create going forward.
++ **Sign Commits by Default:** Enabling this checkbox will have GitKraken Desktop sign any commit you create going forward.

-+ **Sign Tags by Default:** Enabling this checkbox will have GitKraken Client sign any annotated tags you create going forward.
++ **Sign Tags by Default:** Enabling this checkbox will have GitKraken Desktop sign any annotated tags you create going forward.

-+ **Generate new GPG Key:** GitKraken Client will generate a new GPG key for you, see [Generating a GPG Key In GitKraken](/git-workflows-and-extensions/commit-signing-with-gpg/#generating-a-gpg-key-in-gitkraken).
++ **Generate new GPG Key:** GitKraken Desktop will generate a new GPG key for you, see [Generating a GPG Key In GitKraken](/git-workflows-and-extensions/commit-signing-with-gpg/#generating-a-gpg-key-in-gitkraken).

 ####Verifying a Local Commit is Signed